Q: Where is your accent from - are you British or Australian?

 Q: What equipment do you use for filming your YouTube videos?

 A: I do not currently have the fanciest equipment, and the truth is that you do not need "fancy" equipment for filming a YouTube video.
 I rely mostly on natural lighting (meaning that I film during the day and close to a window), but I do also have some basic lights that I bought online (these were not expensive).
-I use a Canon 650D for filming and I only have 3 different lenses that I use - I mostly use a 50mm Canon lens and the other 2 lenses are Rob's lenses that I borrow from him - LOL.
-I also sometimes use Rob's Canon 550D for a "second shot", but generally I just use one camera.
+I use a Canon 77D and a Canon 650D for filming, and I mostly use 3 different lenses (a 50mm, 85mm, and 30mm) - but I generally just use a 50mm lens.
 I use a Rode VideoMic for sound, and a Blue Snowball Mic for my voiceovers.
 I mount my camera on a tripod (that I also got online), or I will place my camera on a shelf or nearby table.
 I edit my videos on my MacBook Pro and I use Final Cut Pro.
 And... now you know my filming/ editing secrets!!!

 Q: Are you an introvert or an extrovert?